Hadida721/PortfolioProjects/README.md

 7th Looking at Total Population vs New Vaccinations

-Using the Join function and partition by on tables (coviddeaths/covidvaccinations) united columns(continent,location,date,population and new vaccinations) into alias Rolling peopleVaccinated to divided by population resulting in the percentage of people being vaccinated.
+Using the Join function and partition by on tables (coviddeaths/covidvaccinations) united columns(continent,location,date,population and new vaccinations) into alias RollingpeopleVaccinated to be divided by population resulting in the percentage of people being vaccinated.

 8th Created CTE ( Temp Table) PopsVac on the previous Join and subsequently created a table(PercentPopulationVaccinated).